Who We Are

 Our role in the community is to promote the Principles and Objectives of Sustainable Development (PDF) and to advise and assist City staff and Council members on these issues.
 We do this by organizing conferences and workshops, submitting position papers to Council and producing videos.

-The Burlington Sustainable Development Committee are hosting an event targeted to members of the general public.
+The Burlington Sustainable Development Committee is hosting an event targeted to members of the general public.
 Topics discussed by guest speakers will include ground source heat pumps (geothermal), air source heat pumps, and solar energy for the home.
-Informational displays will also be set up.
+Information displays will also be set up.
 Stay tuned for further details. www.burlington.ca/sdc

 Nov.
 16, 7-9 p.m.